Advertisement / Annons:

 I and my girlfriend wanted to visit Scotland.
 We investigated a lot of options, walk, by car, by train, rent a boat, go by bus.
 After some research we find that a car must be the best alternative.
 Not very expensive to rent a car and it gives us much more freedom.
 This was in August 2007.

-Map of driving day 1 to 3, Edinburgh to Broadford, 285 km:
+Map of driving from Edinburgh to Broadford, 285 km:

 After landing in Edinburgh and bring out the car we drive north.
 Edinburgh is Scotland's capital city and is located on the east coast, but Glasgow is the largest city and is located on the western side.
 Edinburgh's population is 5.3 million people.

 The first part we drive on the freeway A90 which was not free, you have to pay about a pound to cross the bridge.
 Otherwise our plan is to keep us on the small roads.
 To drive on the left side turns out to be no problem.